jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 17.
 Hide This Word - Displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'

 Script 18.
 Letter Only - Displays all lines of the file /etc/ssh/sshd_config that start with a letter.

+Script 19.
+AZ - Replaces all characters A and c from input to Z and e respectively.